Painlev\'e I double scaling limit in the cubic random matrix model: The equilibrium measure

 where the integration goes over the segment $[1,\z]$ on the complex plane.
 It can be integrated explicitly as

-We plot the level curves of the function $\Re \phi_{cr}(\z)$ in Figure \ref{GaY}.
-From this illustration, it seems reasonable to take the following contour $\Ga_Y$ for the Riemann--Hilbert analysis: the real axis from $-\infty$ to $\zeta=1$ and then a combination of steepest descent path of $\textrm{Re}\, \phi_{cr}(\zeta)$ into the upper and lower half plane, on which $\Im \phi_{cr}(\z)=0$, see Figure \ref{GaY}.
+We plot the level curves of the function $\Re \phi_{cr}(\z)$ in Figure \ref{GaY}, and based on this information we take the following contour $\Ga_Y$ for the Riemann--Hilbert analysis: the real axis from $-\infty$ to $\zeta=1$ and then a combination of steepest descent path of $\textrm{Re}\, \phi_{cr}(\zeta)$ into the upper and lower half plane, on which $\Im \phi_{cr}(\z)=0$, see Figure \ref{GaY}.
 This combination is determined by the arbitrary complex parameter $\alpha$.